OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

      Fig.: Example: Discounted item in the shopping cart

-  For you as the shop owner, the discount is displayed in the order management (see :doc:`Orders - Master tab <../orders/master-tab>`).
+  For you as the shop owner, the discount is displayed in the order management (see :doc:`Orders - Main tab <../orders/main-tab>`).

 Creating and managing discounts
 -------------------------------